 She cartwheeled, tumbled and flipped playfully, then darted to the left at the sound of beating wings—not quick enough.
 She shrieked and looked back as someone caught her ankle—Zackaree: green wings, green hair, green eyes.

-He pulled her against him, her back against his chest, his erection hard against her backside.
+He pulled her against him, her back against his chest.
 Her wings were trapped, and they ceased their fluttering, hanging limp.
 He took her weight, holding her tightly as he floated down and landed in the embrace of a soft, pink azalea.
-Meridiah lay down in its folds, gazing up at him, legs spread wide.
-He lay on top of her, and she moaned at the feel of his penis pressing against her groin.
+Meridiah lay down in its folds, gazing up at him.
+He lay on top of her.

-He grunted, nuzzled her neck.
-She seized his hardness, ran her fingers over its velvety smoothness, then directed it to her opening.
-She gasped as it slid inside her.
+He nuzzled her neck.
+She gasped as he slid inside her.
 Zackaree plunged without a word, a silent lover.
 The azalea fluttered and shook beneath them, pollen falling over them in a golden shower.
 It stuck in their hair.
 She felt its softness beneath her fingers as she squeezed Zackaree’s thrusting backside.
 Soon it was a thick blanket on top of them.
 She gazed vacantly into the blue sky.
 The other fairies zoomed overhead, male and female alike as they continued with the chase.
-Laughter and shrieking and the moans of the other couples echoed around her.
+Laughter and shrieking echoed around her.

-Meridiah hopped to her feet and took off without delay before the next male could catch her too quickly, Zackaree’s hot seed still dribbling down her thigh.
+Meridiah hopped to her feet and took off without delay before the next male could catch her too quickly.
 She was slower now, fatigued, and it wasn’t long before she was claimed again, this time by Davensong.
-He wrapped his arms around her, silver hair floating in the breeze as he drew his fingers along her cleft in mid-air and licked at her ear.
+He wrapped his arms around her, silver hair floating in the breeze, as he dragged her down.

-Unlike Zackaree, he took her in the bushes.
+He took her in the bushes.
 Soft nettles and small hairy leaves brushed against their skin as they moved as one.
 The bush shuddered around them, sending a willy wagtail chirping angrily into the branches of the tree above.
 He smoothed his hands over her thighs, her hips, the stretchmarks over her tummy.
 His silvery hair glittered in her face.
-He closed his eyes, craned back his head and groaned as he came inside her.

 Then he too pulled out of her and flew away.
 It was the same until sunset.
 She didn’t count how many males she mated with.
 There was no point.
 All she knew was she was sore inside, and so tired she dragged herself through the air, her wings struggling to hold her up.